The health and safety of our staff, customers, and community is our top priority.

 Read an important message from Harris Kia.

-While all-season tires are designed to provide traction in a variety of summer weather conditions, they are not made to provide grip in winter conditions.
-The primary difference between summer and winter tires is in the tread design and rubber.
-Winter tires are made with a softer, more silicone-rich rubber compound that stays pliable when temperatures drop below 7 degrees Celsius.
+All-season tires are designed to provide traction in a variety of weather conditions, but they are not capable of grip in the winter.
+The primary difference between all-season and winter tires is not their treads — although that may differ as well — but in the rubber that makes up the tires.
+Winter tires are made of soft, silicone-rich rubber that stays pliable when temperatures drop below 7°C.

-Switching a front-wheel-drive car to winter tires may offer superior traction than a vehicle with all-wheel-drive and all-season tires in the same conditions.
-A study conducted by the Quebec Ministry of Transport showed that a proper winter tire can improve braking up to 25% over an all-season tire, and can improve collision avoidance by approximately 38%.
+A front-wheel drive car equipped with winter tires in colder weather may actually have traction that is superior to a vehicle with all-wheel-drive and all-season tires in the same conditions.
+A study conducted by the Quebec Ministry of Transport showed that winter tires can reduce braking distance by up to 25 percent over an all-season tire.
 Of course, combining all-wheel-drive with winter tires will give you the best traction of all in the winter months.

-Winter tires are designed with softer tread compounds to allow them to dig into snow and stick to ice.
-Theoretically, you could keep your winter tires on your car all year long, but they will wear out much more quickly than all-season tires (during the non-winter months) and because they're heavier they would reduce your fuel economy.
+Winter tires are designed with softer tread compounds to dig into snow and stick to ice.
+Theoretically, you could keep your winter tires on your car all year long, but they would wear out much more quickly than all-season tires.
+Because winter tires are heavier than all-seasons, they would also reduce your fuel economy.